search-rug/spoon-pttgrime/README.md

 Pattern instance efferent coupling.
 ```
 // steps for calculation
-1. get list of classes of the pattern instance (from SSA)
+1. get list of classes of the pattern instance (from pattern description)
 2. for each class in set (1), get list of (class) dependencies
 3. remove duplications in set (2)
 4. subtract set (1) from set (2)